Spectacle Reef Light: Description

 Just below the cornice, the blocks of stone are 2 ft thick.
 They are interlocked in each course, and fastened together with wrought iron bolts 2+1/2 in thick and 2 ft long.
 Likewise, the tower is bolted to the foundation rock with bolts 3 ft long.
 After "the stones were in place they were plugged with pure portland cement, which is now as hard as the stone itself.
 Hence the tower is, in effect, a monolith."

 The stones were cut at the depot at Scammon's Harbor, 16 mi away.
 They were fitted, course by course, on a platform of masonry.
 The stones fit so well that each course was laid in three days: to set, drill, and bolt.
 The light has been described as "the best specimen of monolithic stone masonry in the United States" and "one of the greatest engineering feats on the Great Lakes."
+The light has an attached fog signal building, oil house and storage building.
+There are davits to raise and lower boats.